-SECTION 6.
-That all ordinances or resolutions, or parts thereof, in conflict with the provisions of this ordinance be and are hereby repealed.
+SECTION 4.
+All ordinances or parts of ordinances in conflict with the provisions of this ordinance are hereby repealed.

-SECTION 7.
-That this ordinance shall be in full force and effect from and after its passage and publication in the manner provided by law.
+SECTION 5.
+This ordinance shall be in full force and effect from and after its passage and publication in pamphlet form as provided by law.

 Mayor

 Passed:

 Published:

 Attest:

 Village Clerk

-Village Clerk

-1\mw\ord.15\PUD#54-904-910-Curtiss-15-PLC-0028
+$1\\ww\\Ord.15\\904-910-Curtiss-Rezone-15-PLC-0028$